callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 The Census of 1891 shows their address as 31 & 32 Booth Street Buildings which is also listed as 2 rooms on the Census.
 Hannah's name is written as Annie, Jacob is 36 years old and she is 29.
 This suggests he was born in 1855.
 Both Jacob and Annie are Tailor Machinists and they are employed by someone else.

 Despite what the Census says, this is the same address as the 2 Booth Street written on the birth certificates.
 Their third daughter, Rachel, who became a Tailoress,  was born later that year on 25th December 1891 (24 Kislev 5652), and once again the address on her birth certificate is 2 Booth Street.
-The difference in the addres name must be down to the official Census name and what it was commonly referred as.
+The difference in the address name must be down to the official Census name and what it was commonly referred as.

 Their last two children were born at different addresses.
 Dinah was born on 23rd July 1894 (19th Tamuz 5654) when the family were living at 24 Heneage Street.
 She became a Fur Coat Finisher & Liner.
-Rebecca was born at 22 Thomas Street on 29th April 1897 (27th Nisan 5657), but I have not been able to find out what her occupation might have been.
+Rebecca was born at 22 Thomas Street on 29th April 1897 (27th Nisan 5657), and she was a Fur Liner according to her marriage certificate.

 ## Early years education

 The [1870 Education Act](https://www.parliament.uk/about/living-heritage/transformingsociety/livinglearning/school/overview/1870educationact/) set about the task of providing education on a national scale, but did not make it compulsory.
 In 1880 another education act made school compulsory for children aged between 5 and 10.
 This was extended to 11 in 1893, and 12 in 1899.

 Poorer families needed their children to work, and even with compulsory education, the rate of truancy was high as families struggled to survive without their children working too.
 Many of those who did attend school would go to work outside of school hours.

+Due to the laws on compulsory education, it is entirely possible for Esther to have finished school at 10, Hyman and Louis at 11 and the rest of the children at 12.

 Hyman, Alex, Kitty and Rachel were all registerd at Chicksand Street School by Jacob.
 I have not found any records for Esther or Louis, but it is likely they were also registered at the same school.